IngoMue/nf-umap/README.md

 ## Input

 The pipeline uses `fastq(.gz)` reads as input.
 All reads need to be stored in a single directory.
+The reference sequence should be in FASTA format.
 Information that needs to be supplied either through flags or specified within `nextflow.config` includes:
 * Reference sequence directory `refseq`
 * Prefix of the reference sequence `refprefix` (e.g. `GCF_000738735.5_ASM73873v5_genomic`)